What is a Traditional IRA?

 Minimum distributions are required at age 70-1/2.
 Distributions taken prior to your qualifying age will incur taxes and a 10% early withdrawal penalty.

 I know first-hand how expensive an early withdrawal from a traditional IRA can be.
-Believe me, it's no fun to see money evaporate into thin air.
+It's no fun to see money evaporate into thin air.

 So unless you know with absolute certainty that you will never have to make an early withdrawal from your IRA to cover an unexpected financial emergency, I would think twice about choosing a traditional IRA.